The64thGamer/cheeseepedia/content/y133n44qze9s3mqx/content.md

 ***CEC Summer 1990*** is a showtape released in May 1990 themed to the summertime.
-It is the first CEC showtape to have been made with three original segments, which would be the standard for showtapes until {{< wiki-link "You're A Star" >}} in September 1993.
+It is the first CEC showtape to have been made with three original segments, which would be the standard for showtapes until [You're A Star] in September 1993.

 ## SVHS Show List: